fridgemagnet3/solar-display-micropython/README.md

+The primary change on this fork is that the solar data is received locally via UDP rather than directly querying the Solis cloud server.
+See my [modbus-solis5g](https://github.com/fridgemagnet3/modbus-solis5g) for rationale.

 # Solis Cloud API display for ESP32

 A version of a Solis Cloud API solar display using MicroPython and a 1602 LCD screen, for the ESP32 board.